 We believe that there should be a plurality of elders in each local church.
 This plurality of elders is not only biblical, but practical.
 It has the benefit of rounding out the pastor's gifts to ensure the proper shepherding of God's church.
 Each local church should recognize and affirm the divine calling of spiritually qualified men to give leadership to the church through the role of pastor-elder in the ministry of the Word and prayer.
 Women are not to fill the role of pastor-elder in the local church, but are encouraged to use their gifts in appropriate roles that edify the body of Christ and spread the gospel.

-This true Church must be governed by that spiritual policy which our Lord has taught us in his Word; namely, that there must be ministers or pastors to preach the Word of God, and to administer the sacraments; also elders and deacons, who, together with the pastors, form the council of the Church: that by these means the true religion may be preserved, and the true doctrine everywhere propagated, likewise transgressors punished and restrained by spiritual means: also that the poor and distressed may be relieved and comforted, according to their necessities.
+This true Church must be governed by that spiritual policy which our Lord has taught us in his Word; namely, that there must be ministers or pastors to preach the Word of God, and to administer the sacraments; also elders, who, together with the pastors, form the session of the Church: that by these means the true religion may be preserved, and the true doctrine everywhere propagated, likewise transgressors punished and restrained by spiritual means; and the Deacons, so that the poor and distressed may be relieved and comforted, according to their necessities.
 By these means everything will be carried on in the Church with good order and decency, when faithful men are chosen, according to the rule prescribed by the Apostle Paul in his Epistle to Timothy.

 We seek to be what we preach and teach.
 We desire our personal lives and organizational structure and policies to give explicit evidence that we treasure Jesus Christ above all things.
 We will pursue loving, gracious honesty in all of our communication.